haesleinhuepf/BioImageAnalysisNotebooks/docs/01_introduction/glossary.md

 ## Matrix

 Multi-dimensional array of values.
 Two-dimensional matrices can be interpreted as images.
 Three dimensional matrices are commonly called image stacks.
-Matrices of higher dimensionalty are also called hyperstacks.
+Matrices of higher dimensionality are also called hyperstacks.

 ## Parametric image